Wearing food handling gloves is crucial in the prevention of spreading bacteria while handing food.

 Our focus will be on the use of food handling gloves for the purpose of minimizing bare hand contact with all foods.
 The most common questions that are asked are:

-- Which gloves should we use?
+- Which gloves should we use to protect from coronavirus?

 - How do we use gloves safely?